- About Us

 About Program Development Grants

 Before submitting a Program Development proposal, it is required that you first contact Oregon Sea Grant by phone or e-mail to discuss your concept.
+The OSG leadership team then considers each idea for alignment with program priority areas, offering a recommendation and guidance for submission of a full proposal.

 1. Title/contact information